daryushn/getting-and-cleaning-data/CodeBook.md

 19. Turns all variables/columns/measurements with the exception of *'subject'* and *'activity'* into rows by "gathering" the variables and places the result into the **df_tidy** data frame.
 20. Splits the newly created variable/column in step 1 into 4 separate variables/columns with the separator being the dot, e.g. the one column containing *'tbodyacc.max.x'* will become 4 separate columns containing *'t'*, *'bodyacc'*, *'max'* and *'x'* respectively.
 21. Sorts the resulting data frame.
-22. Saves the resulting data frame as a CSV file.
+22. Saves the resulting data frame as a TXT file.
 23. Returns the resulting data frame as the function's return value.

 ## Resulting tidy data set variable description